Gravitational-wave Observations Suggest Most Black Hole Mergers Form in Triples: Methods

 where $0\le\xi\le1$ is a mixing fraction describing the Gaussian component (while $1-\xi$ is isotropic), $\zeta=\zeta(m_1;\tilde{m})$ is defined below and describes a mass-dependent transition to a fully isotropic component above $m_1\gtrsim\tilde{m}$, and all $\mu$'s and $\sigma$'s define means and standard deviations of the truncated normal distributions in Equations~\eqref{eq:pi_chi} and~\eqref{eq:pi_cos}, respectively.
 In Figure~\ref{fig:sketch}, we provide a schematic overview of the various components involved in Equation~\eqref{eq:pi}.
+We summarise our modelling of the black hole mass and redshift distributions in Appendix~\ref{appendix-1}.

 Equation~\eqref{eq:pi} is used to investigate population models that reflect merger contributions from various astrophysical formation channels.
 An isotropic component is expected from binary black hole mergers formed through close few-body encounters in dense environments such as star clusters \citep[e.g.,][]{Rodriguez2016}.
 Mergers from the evolution of isolated binary and triple systems are expected to have preferentially aligned \citep{Kalogera2000,Farr2017,2018PhRvD..98h4036G,Belczynski2020,Bavera2020,OlejakSpins2021,Broekgaarden2022} or near-perpendicular spin-orbit orientations \citep{Antonini2018,Liu2018}, respectively, and can be reflected by the Gaussian component with appropriate $\mu_t$ and $\sigma_t$ (cf.~Section~\ref{sec:astro}).
 Meanwhile, mergers assembled in active galactic nucleus disks are less certain but generally expected to inherit a preferred axis set by the disk angular momentum \citep{Yang2019a,Vaccaro2024}.